boryau/homework/README.md

     5)Start Kafka
     	bin\windows\kafka-server-start.bat config\server.properties

  For OsX/Linux - instructions on kafka site.
-The scripts are under bin floder and not bin\windows
+The scripts are under bin folder and not bin\windows

 Project -
-    Two modules -
+    Three modules -

-        payments- Recieve payments via RestAPI - PaymentController and sends them to Kafka risk- Consumes messages from kafka.
-Runs RiskEngine and saves to DB
+        payments- Recieve payments via RestAPI - PaymentController and sends them to Kafka Change application.properties-> kafka.url to your kafka url Change application.properties-> kafka.topic to correct topic for the producer risk- Consumes messages from kafka.
+Runs RiskEngine and saves to DB with the appropriate status Change application.properties-> kafka.url to your kafka url Change application.properties-> kafka.topic to correct topic for the producer common - Saves the commoon object which is serilaized to Kafka by the payment module and desirialized by risk module